ids-s1-21/project-team/proposal/proposal.md

     ## Walter Kerr Theatre                          1037
     ## Winter Garden Theatre                        1055

-By the forth preliminary analysis, we analyzed the different theatres and their frequency.
+In the forth preliminary analysis, we analyzed the different theatres and their frequency.

-By the previous preliminary analysis, we found that there are a bulk of different theatres with different seat capacity; percent sold of seat capacity impacts average ticket price.
+With the previous preliminary analysis, we found that there are a bulk of different theatres with different seat capacity; percent sold of seat capacity impacts average ticket price.
 The size of a theatre might be a variable which influences the relationship between percent sold of seat capacity and average ticket price.
-We are going to mutate the theatres into different categories by size and do visualization.
+Hence, we are going to mutate the theatres into different categories by size and do a visualization to explore the relationship further.

-Moreover, we are going to create a new column which shows how long does each show in each theatre run, by “mutate” function.
+Moreover, we are going to create a new column which shows how long each show in runs in each theatre, by using the “mutate” function.

-To support our hypothesis before, we have to draw graphs of the variables in the hypothesis correspondingly– the positive correlation supports the hypothesis.
+To support our hypothesis, as mentioned previously, we have to draw graphs of the variables in the hypothesis correspondingly – the positive correlation supports the hypothesis.